Jabulani-N/atlas-machine_learning/unsupervised_learning/clustering/README.md

 `clss` is a numpy.ndarray of shape (n,) containing the index of the cluster in C that each data point belongs to

 </details>

+## Notes

+There are two main parts to each iteration.
+1. find which centroid (k position) is closest (d values) to the data point and associate it with said centroid number (k position)
+2. relocate that centroid (change the d values of the k position, *preferably via making a new array*, to being the average of all the data points)
+   * if every single new set of d values is the same as old, immediately return